michael-cummins/FedBack/README.md

 # Controlling Pariticipation in Federated Learning with Feedback
-**FedBack** brings control theory to federated learning: we cast client participation as a discrete-time dynamical system and drive it with an integral feedback law layered on top of ADMM.
+**FedBack** brings control theory to federated learning: we cast client participation as a discrete-time dynamical system and control it with an integral feedback law layered on top of ADMM.
 This deterministic, event-triggered scheme reduces communication and computation by up to 50 % on MNIST and CIFAR-10 while ensuring global-convergence guarantees and eliminating client-drift.

-This work was carried out with [Güner Dilsad Er](https://is.mpg.de/person/gder) and [Michael Muehlebach](https://sites.google.com/view/mmuehlebach/) as part of my MEng disseration at the [Max-Planck Institute for Intelligent Systems](https://is.mpg.de/lds/).
+This work was carried out with [Güner Dilsad Er](https://is.mpg.de/person/gder) and [Michael Muehlebach](https://sites.google.com/view/mmuehlebach/) as part of my MEng dissertation at the [Max-Planck Institute for Intelligent Systems](https://is.mpg.de/lds/).
 The paper has been accepted to L4DC 2025 and can be viewed on [arxiv](https://arxiv.org/abs/2411.19242).

 ## Results
 FedBack is capable of achieving equivalent validation accuracies as centralised training routines and therefore avoids client drift (Theorem 5 in [paper](https://arxiv.org/abs/2411.19242)).
-Additionaly, FedBack converges in significantly fewer communication rounds when compared to FedAVG, FedProx and FedADMM.
+Additionally, FedBack converges in significantly fewer communication rounds than FedAVG, FedProx, and FedADMM.
 See the [paper](https://arxiv.org/abs/2411.19242) for a detailed discussion of results.

 ### Training curves for different participation rates.
 ![Graph Results](assets/Graph_results.png)